On this page10 sections

-If your therapist has recommended EMDR therapy, you might be wondering what bilateral stimulation is and what it will feel like.
-This guide explains bilateral stimulation in plain language — no clinical jargon, no complicated diagrams.
+If your therapist has recommended EMDR therapy, you may be wondering what bilateral stimulation is and what it will feel like.
+This guide explains bilateral stimulation in plain language, without clinical jargon.

 What is bilateral stimulation?

-Bilateral stimulation (BLS) is any form of alternating sensory input — left side, right side, left side, right side.
-It's a core component of EMDR (Eye Movement Desensitization and Reprocessing) therapy, a well-researched treatment for trauma and other conditions.
+Bilateral stimulation, often shortened to BLS, is any form of alternating sensory input: left side, right side, left side, right side.
+It's one of the core components of EMDR (Eye Movement Desensitization and Reprocessing) therapy, a well-researched treatment for trauma.

 Visual

-Your eyes follow a moving object — a dot on a screen, your therapist's finger, or a light bar — back and forth.
-This is the original form of BLS used in EMDR therapy.
-It's sometimes called "eye movement" because that's literally what you're doing: moving your eyes from side to side.
+Your eyes follow a moving object back and forth.
+This can be a dot on a screen, your therapist's finger, or a light bar.
+Visual BLS is the original form used in EMDR therapy, and it's where the "eye movement" in EMDR's name comes from.

 Audio

-You hear alternating sounds — a tone in your left ear, then your right ear, then left again.
-This is usually done with headphones.
-The tones are gentle and rhythmic.
+You hear alternating sounds, typically a tone in your left ear, then your right ear, then left again.
+This is usually done with headphones, and the tones are gentle and rhythmic.

 Tactile (haptic)